vasilyl1/social-network-api/README.md

 Step 5: launch the express.js server by starting the following command from your project directory: npm start

+Step 6: OTIONAL: You can use seeding of the database with AI bot.
+If seeding is not used, the data can be easily populated with the API use of the system - for that please refer to API Description part of this reference.
+Seeding with AI bot - please navigage to Seeding with AI part below for instructions.

 Step 6: he contact information for questions is provided below for the reference

 ## Usage